Using AD Photos

 Using Outlook and thumbnailPhoto

-To make this happen you need to make a small change to Active Directory schema, if you haven’t run the MMC schem snap-in before you will need to register it by typing the following command ‘Regsvr32 schmmgmt.dll’.
+With older domains running in an older function level it may be necessary to run the command below if you are not seeing your photos displayed.
+This involved making a small change to the Active Directory schema, if you haven’t run the MMC schem snap-in before you will need to register it by typing the following command ‘Regsvr32 schmmgmt.dll’.

 Once registered type MMC in the Run box and then when the console loads click the ‘File’ menu and select ‘Add/Remove Snap-in’, select the Active Directory Schema snap-in from the list, click ‘Add’ and then ‘OK’.